OpenEvalProject/evals/manuscripts/elife-59711/v1/manuscript.md

 ## Abstract

 The ability to learn progressively declines with age.
 Neural hyperactivity has been implicated in impairing cognitive plasticity with age, but the molecular mechanisms remain elusive.
-Here, we show that chronic excitation of the Caenorhabditis elegans O 2 -sensing neurons during ageing causes a rapid decline of experience-dependent plasticity in response to environmental O 2 concentration, whereas sustaining lower activity of O 2 -sensing neurons retains plasticity with age.
-We demonstrate that neural activity alters the ageing trajectory in the transcriptome of O 2 -sensing neurons, and our data suggest that high-activity neurons redirect resources from maintaining plasticity to sustaining continuous firing.
-Sustaining plasticity with age requires the K + -dependent Na + /Ca 2+ (NCKX) exchanger, whereas the decline of plasticity with age in high-activity neurons acts through calmodulin and the scaffold protein Kidins220.
+Here, we show that chronic excitation of the Caenorhabditis elegans O2-sensing neurons during ageing causes a rapid decline of experience-dependent plasticity in response to environmental O2 concentration, whereas sustaining lower activity of O2-sensing neurons retains plasticity with age.
+We demonstrate that neural activity alters the ageing trajectory in the transcriptome of O2-sensing neurons, and our data suggest that high-activity neurons redirect resources from maintaining plasticity to sustaining continuous firing.
+Sustaining plasticity with age requires the K+-dependent Na+/Ca2+ (NCKX) exchanger, whereas the decline of plasticity with age in high-activity neurons acts through calmodulin and the scaffold protein Kidins220.
 Our findings demonstrate directly that the activity of neurons alters neuronal homeostasis to govern the age-related decline of neural plasticity and throw light on the mechanisms involved.

 ## Introduction